macieklamberski/frontkit/README.md

 @import 'blocks/*' // Will import all the files in the blocks folder.
 ```

-(@TODO: Info about files being minified and named with .min suffix.)
+Each compiled file will be automatically minified and named with .min suffix.

 ### images